xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    ![Screenshot of the hello world app running in a browser at localhost:3000 with a Connect wallet button located at the top and center of the screen](img/connect-wallet-running.png)

-7. Click the **Connect wallet** button to open your wallet app browser extension and connect a blockchain account address to the app.
+7. Click the **Connect wallet** button to open your wallet app browser extension and connect a blockchain account to the app.
 Your "hello world" app UI doesn't change.
-However, in your wallet app you can see that your address is now connected to your "hello world" app running at `localhost:3000`:
+However, in your wallet app you can see that your account is now connected to your "hello world" app running at `localhost:3000`:

    ![Screenshot of the MetaMask wallet app browser extension showing an account named Amal with an Ethereum account address with the last 4 characters 80d7 connected to localhost:3000](img/connect-wallet-prompt.png)

 ## Step 3.
 Build the **Connect to XMTP** button

-To send and receive XMTP messages, you must create an XMTP identity associated with your blockchain account address.
+To send and receive XMTP messages, you must create an XMTP identity associated with your blockchain account.
 An app built with XMTP must give the user a way to create this identity and use it to connect to the XMTP network.
 Specifically, the user must:

 1. Sign to create an XMTP identity the first time they use an app built with XMTP (like creating an account).